junxianlim/redux-tic-tac-toe/README.md

 # Skeleton React-Redux App

-- Updated as of 8th of September 2016.
+- Updated as of 18th of September 2016.

-- Used for Stephen Girder's React Redux and Advanced React Redux Courses.
-Note that there are breaking changes for `Redux Form`.
-You can check my react blog project for the changes if you want to use the latest version.

-- The skeleton also uses stylus instead of regular css.
-(Refer to my other react projects built from Udemy's courses.)

-- Your packages needs may differ from project to project, add and remove at will.

 - Installed packages:
   - Babel Packages